 The asthma & allergy friendly® Certification Program seeks to assist people to identify products which will make a genuine difference to their indoor environment.
 It develops certification standards for relevant categories of products, and all certified products undergo testing to those standards.
 In this way, the consumer can then make an informed choice about materials like paint, flooring products, etc. that they bring into their home.

 In the case of in-cabin air filters, pollen and dust particles are an issue in the in-cabin environment.
 Filters can lose efficiency when they are loaded.
 And some filters can shed fibres which, because of their size, can enter the breathable zone and cause irritation.
 Our standard tests for these factors.

-Our in-cabin air filter standard is one of 46 standards in the asthma & allergy friendly® Certification Program, covering appliances, bedding products, air filters, building products, and services that can have an impact on the indoor air environment.
+Our in-cabin air filter standard is one of over 50 standards in the asthma & allergy friendly® Certification Program, covering appliances, bedding products, air filters, building products, and services that can have an impact on the indoor air environment.
 You can explore the in-cabin air filter standard in more detail using the menu on the left, or use the links above to explore other standards.

 Standard Abstract : Cabin Air Filters

 Automotive cabin air filters that are Certified asthma & allergy friendly® are tested to the ASP:08-02/101 automotive cabin air filters Certification Standard.
 The Certification Standard utilizes an algorithm of proprietary and recognized scientific techniques to assess cabin filters for their ability to reduce allergenic and irritant materials.
 Submitted filters that pass certification testing are granted a certificate stating that the particular filter meets the requirements for the asthma & allergy friendly® ASP:08-02/101 Certification Standard.